mrivera6197/web-sprint-challenge-advanced-react/README.md

 2. Describe the different phases of the component lifecycle.

+- mounting, updating, unmounting
+- mounting => when a component is being created and inserted into the DOM
+- contructor ()
+- render ()
+- componentDidMount()
+- updating => occurs when there is a change in props or state
+- shouldComponentUpdate()
+- render()
+- componentDidUpdate()
+- unmounting => when a component is being removed from the DOM
+- componentWillUnmount()

+- render method is the only required method in a class componetnt
+- pure function => does not modify component state
+- it looks at this.props & this.state and returns ( react elements, arrays, fragments, portals, strings, numbers, boolean, null)

 3. Demonstrate an understanding of class component lifecycle methods.

 4. Define stateful logic.
+- in a component, state is data that is subject to change
+- can change because the data has updated in the database we're fetching from or the user modified it, etc
+- stateful components are keeping track of changing data
+- stateless components print out information that has been given via props or static data

 5. Describe how to test a React component with React Testing Library.
+- react testing library is a set of helpers that let you test React componets without relying on their implementation details
+- you want to tes whether a component renders correctly for given props
+- dispatch real DOM events on DOM elements and then assert on the result

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.